webfolderio/ocean/README.md

 Integration with Maven
 ----------------------

-To use the official release of duktape4j, please use the following snippet in your `pom.xml` file.
+To use the official release of ocean, please use the following snippet in your `pom.xml` file.

 Add the following to your POM's `<dependencies>` tag: